ross-nordstrom/bitnami-docker-postgresql-repmgr-failover/README.md

 ./simulate-failover.sh
 ```

-## But it's not resilient
+## But it's unrecoverable if node-1 restarts before promote _([example](https://user-images.githubusercontent.com/3299155/173936451-fce51d29-ff41-4b18-b194-de87c5523ea5.png))_

-Run this, which does the same thing _--except it restarts node-1 before promoting it --_ and watch it fail because
+Run this, which does the same thing _-- except it restarts node-1 before promoting it --_ and watch it fail because
 node-1 refuses to start up if it can't find the primary (node-0).

 ```shell